 Like HIPAA, this regulation does not mandate the use of email certificates—but it is the best way to accomplish the goal.
 Certificate-protected email remains encrypted from the time it leaves the sender’s machine until the time it is opened in the recipient’s inbox, encrypting the data in transit across both the internet and all associated mail servers.
 What’s more, emails and attachments stored on mail servers are also encrypted while at rest—ensuring full compliance with DFARS.

-The security protocols associated with the defense industry can be challenging, but S/MIME makes DFARS compliance as straightforward as possible.
+The security protocols associated with the defense industry can be challenging, but S/MIME certificates make DFARS compliance as straightforward as possible.
 By providing comprehensive, end-to-end encryption, S/MIME ensures full protection of critical information transmitted via email and proper compliance with federal regulations.

 To learn more, read Meeting Federal Requirements for Secure Email.